pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/resize-running-software.en.md

 1. Utilize the BOSH CLI to show how much

-  - `bosh -e vbox-d sample-bosh-deployment instances --vitals`
+  - `bosh -e my-bosh -d sample-bosh-deployment instances --vitals`

 1. SSH into the BOSH instance in our `sample-bosh-deployment`.

-  - `bosh -e vbox -d sample-bosh-deployment ssh sample_vm/3f361ef3-7a9d-4e7d-a167-9bf5ad033c02`
+  - `bosh -e my-bosh -d sample-bosh-deployment ssh sample_vm/3f361ef3-7a9d-4e7d-a167-9bf5ad033c02`

 1. Check the number of CPU cores via the `nproc` utility.
 Note this down.